Frequently Asked Questions

-Swing Left is an online community that connects you with your nearest swing district.
-This is a district where the winner, an elected official who is now serving a two-year term in the House of Representatives, won the election by a thin margin in November 2016.
+Swing Left is an online community that connects you with your nearest Swing District.
+This is a district where the winner, an elected official who is now serving a two-year term in the House of Representatives, won the November 2016 election by a thin margin, or is otherwise vulnerable in 2018.

 Why do we need Swing Left?

-Voters in “safe” districts tend to feel powerless about their impact on local elections with national repercussions.
+Voters in “safe” districts tend to feel powerless about their impact on local elections that have national repercussions.
 At the same time, House midterm elections, including in Swing Districts, tend to receive less attention than other races.
 We formed Swing Left to provide a simple way for voters living both inside and outside of Swing Districts to come together and channel their time, resources, and ideas to help progressives prevail in these critical races.

 What is Swing Left’s goal?

-Swing Left’s goal is to turn the House of Representatives in the 2018 midterm elections and put a check on the Trump and GOP agenda.
-We will achieve this goal by organizing and supporting volunteers in swing districts across the country who are working to elect Democrats.
+Swing Left’s goal is to flip the House of Representatives in the 2018 midterm elections and put a check on the Trump and GOP agenda.
+We will achieve this by organizing and supporting volunteers to have an impact Swing Districts across the country.

 How do I sign up to volunteer with Swing Left?

-You can sign up to volunteer in your nearest swing district by going to swingleft.org and entering your zip code.
-You will be directed to your nearest swing district.
-Enter your email address and click “Get Involved” to begin receiving actionable opportunities to volunteer and support Democratic candidates in your inbox.
+You can sign up to volunteer in your nearest Swing District by going to swingleft.org and entering your zip code.
+You will be directed to your nearest Swing District.
+Enter your email address and click “Get Involved” to begin receiving actionable opportunities in your inbox to volunteer and support Democratic candidates.

 Who created Swing Left?

 Swing Left was founded by Ethan Todras-Whitehill, a writer and teacher; Miriam Stone, a brand strategist; and Josh Krafchin, a marketer and entrepreneur.
-We’re currently an all-volunteer group from various industries, collaborating with seasoned organizers to create fresh, effective approaches to reach our goal of flipping the House.
+We’re currently an all-volunteer group from various industries who are collaborating with seasoned organizers to create fresh, effective approaches to reach our goal of flipping the House.
 We are a small but rapidly-growing organization whose members are working around the clock, in addition to our day jobs, to scale up the organization and fulfill the promise of Swing Left.

 Where is Swing Left located?